thacherT1D/webdevstuff/Auth/User_Authentication.desc.md

 ## What's user authentication?

 **User authentication** is the process of confirming the identity of a user.
-When a user logs into a web application, he or she must provide unique personal identification, like a username or email address, and a password.
-If the information provided by the user during login matches the information previously provided during registration, the user is considered to be authenticated.
+When a user logs into a web application, he or she is attempting to authenticate.
+To confirm his or her identity, unique personal identification, like a username or email address, and a password must be provided.
+If the information provided during login matches the information previously provided during registration, the user is considered to be authenticated.

-Since only hashed passwords are stored in the database, work will need to be done to check whether the login password is valid.
-When a user attempts to login, their password is hashed with their particular salt and compared to the encoded string stored in the database.
-If they are equivalent, the user is who they claim and can successfully login.
+However, it's not quite as simple as that.
+As you've seen, only hashed passwords are stored in the database during registration.
+To verify whether a login password is correct, it too mush be run through the same cryptographic hash function as the registration password.
+If the two hashed passwords are equivalent, the user is authenticated.

-More specifically, the user authentication process works like this.

-1. User attempts to login by submitting their unique identifier and password to the server.
-1. The server retrieves the user's registration hashed password from the database using the identifier.
-1. Login password is hashed in the exact same way as the registration hashed password.
-1. The two hashed passwords are compared.
-If they match, they user is authenticated.
+### Exercise

+Turn to a neighbor and explain the user authentication process.
+It may help to draw a diagram of what's happening.

 ### Using `bcrypt`